You need to get drilling into brick right. Follow this guide for all you need to know

-You’ll require a masonry drill bit for drilling into brick.
-This type of drill bit has a wide, arrow-shaped head and comes in a variety of thicknesses and lengths, depending on what’s needed.
+Choosing the right drill bit is essential for success in drilling.
+Scott Godfrey, carpenter and construction consultant for Black Hammer, shares what you need: “The right choice is a masonry drill bit with a tungsten carbide tip.”
+This type of drill bit typically has a wide, arrow-shaped head and comes in a variety of thicknesses and lengths, depending on what’s needed.

 1. Identify the type of wall you're drilling into